migvidal/ViWiki/README.md

 - I prefer to leave the SAM constructor, even if redundant, for better legibility.
   `viewModel.featuredArticleResponse.observe(viewLifecycleOwner, Observer {`
 - I leave code blocks inline with comments, rather than in small functions, unless I need to reuse it.
 This makes it easier to follow the execution flow.
+- I try to docblock / comment everything, even if redundant.
+It helps other devs understand the code, makes features easier to find (ctrl + F), and forces me to make sure I understand my code.